Padstow, New South Wales: Transport

 Padstow railway station is on the Sydney Trains Airport & South Line, west of Riverwood and east of Revesby.
-There are several bus routes that pass through Padstow, all operated by Transdev NSW.
+There are several bus routes that pass through Padstow, all operated by U-Go Mobility.
 These services developed from routes established by McVicar's Bus Services, which was dissolved in 1978.
 The 927 travels from One Tree Point (the easternmost tip of Padstow Heights) to Padstow.
 The 962 travels from Bankstown to Miranda through Padstow, Illawong, Menai and Sutherland.
 The S5 travels from Milperra to Padstow.
-Two Metrobus routes travel through Padstow: M91 and M92.
+One Metrobus route travels through Padstow: M91 and, formerly, M92.
 M91 travels from Parramatta to Hurstville, via Granville, Chester Hill, Bankstown, Padstow and Peakhurst.
-M92 travels from Parramatta to Sutherland via Lidcombe, Bankstown, Padstow and Menai.
+960, which replaced the M92 service in September 2023, travels from Bankstown to Sutherland via Padstow and Menai.

 Demographics

-According to the 2016 census, there were 13,306 residents in Padstow.
-57.3% of people were born in Australia.
-The next most common countries of birth were China 7.7%, Vietnam 3.8%, Lebanon 2.4%, India 1.9%, New Zealand 1.7% and Pakistan 0.9%.
-50.2% of residents spoke only English at home.
-Other languages spoken at home included Cantonese 7.4%, Arabic 7.1%, Mandarin 6.4%, Vietnamese 4.6% and Greek 3.8%.
-The most common responses for religion in Padstow were Catholic 24.0%, No Religion 21.3%, Anglican 12.3% and Eastern Orthodox 7.8%.
+According to the 2021 Australian census, there were 14,017 residents in Padstow.
+56.3% of people were born in Australia.
+The next most common countries of birth were China 7.3%, Vietnam 4.5%, Lebanon 2.4%, India 1.8% and New Zealand 1.7%.
+49.2% of residents spoke only English at home.
+Other languages spoken at home included Arabic 7.8%, Cantonese 7.0%, Mandarin 6.5%, Vietnamese 5.5% and Greek 3.3%.
+The most common responses for religion in Padstow were No Religion 25.2%, Catholic 23.3%, Islam 8.9%, Anglican 8.0% and Eastern Orthodox 7.3%.